Copyright: 1996 - 2024

 Maybe I'm wierd, but I'd much rather

 talk about transformers than alot of the other topics in this forum.

-For example, I can think of at least 6 dirrerent ways to make
+I can think of at least 6 dirrerent ways to make a 4:1 transformer,

 A few comments: